Now available for the first time, an intensive class experience completely focused on my process of creating of a Sculpted Mosaic Mirror Frame .

 I recommend this hotel to my students and have special room rates available.
 It is within two miles from the studio making a quick cab ride away.
 Within walking distance are cafes, restaurants, shopping, grocery stores, the Stone Arch Bridge, the Guthrie Theatre, the Mill City Museum and much more.
 There is no need to rent a car.
 In fact, even the trip from the airport to the hotel is a easy ride on the light rail and then finishes with a short walk or cab ride over to the other end of the Hennipen Avenue Bridge, crossing the Mississippi River.
 The Nicollet Island Inn greets you right on the other side as it’s nestled in right on the river, surrounded by cobblestone streets and picturesque walking paths.

-A few blocks from my studio is Spy House Coffee, Core Power Yoga and a bit further are several lovely options for lunch and shopping.
-With in 10 miles of the studio are two mosaic retail suppliers: J Ring Glass (beads, glass rods and stained glass) and Mosaic on a Stick (everything mosaic) and Ax Man Fixtures (found objects and more).
+A few blocks from the studio is the Spy House Coffee, Core Power Yoga and a bit further are several lovely options for lunch and shopping.
+With in 10 miles of the studio are two mosaic retail suppliers: J Ring Glass (beads, glass rods and stained glass) and Mosaic on a Stick (everything mosaic) and Ax Man Surplus (endless amounts of crazy found objects and more).

 In 2006, I was roughly five years into creating mosaics with a portfolio full of exciting pieces that had been featured in competitive juried art shows and high-end retail stores.